 Graduating

 Applications for graduating are available online.
 Before you apply to graduate, and as early as year 3, schedule an appointment with the advisors in the Arts Students’ Centre to complete an official grad check.
 Visit the registrar website for more details and a graduation checklist.

-Directed/Independent Studies

-Senior-level students may undertake a directed/independent studies course (DRAM 571) to delve more deeply into a topic not covered by other courses, with the approval of the Drama Division Lead.
-You must have a faculty member who will supervise you.
-You will also be required to complete a directed/independent study form, including a course outline.
-Once you and the instructor have signed and submitted the application, the Drama Division Lead reviews the proposal and makes the decision whether to approve the directed/independent studies course.
-Completed forms must be submitted to scpa@ucalgary.ca.

-Practicum

-Another way of getting course credit for your work is through a practicum (DRAM 391/393/491/493).
-Practicum credits are awarded for work attached to a production in the academic year and must involve academic exploration of the production.
-The course requires an application that is completed online, an appropriate supervisor and the completion of a reflection paper.
-For course prerequisites, see the University Calendar.
-The online Practicum application form will provide further informationThe.

 Facilities and Resources

-University Theatre Services (UTS): This is a support service unit within the SCPA whose primary function is to support the academic programs of the SCPA. also provides a wide variety of production, publicity, box-office and management support services to all users of the University Theatre, the Reeve Theatre, and the Rozsa Centre, including the Eckhardt-Gramatté Hall, and the Boris Roubakine Recital Hall, for both on-campus and off-campus customers.
+University Theatre Services (UTS): This is a support service unit within the SCPA whose primary function is to support the academic programs of the SCPA.
+UTS also provides a wide variety of production, publicity, box-office and management support services to all users of the University Theatre, the Reeve Theatre, and the Rozsa Centre, including the Eckhardt-Gramatté Hall, and the Boris Roubakine Recital Hall, for both on-campus and off-campus customers.
 UTS offices are located in Craigie Hall D Block.

 Taylor Family Digital Library (TFDL): The University of Calgary Libraries and Cultural Resources supports the Drama programs with extensive collections and services, including research advice and accessing materials (audio/visual, books, periodicals, online databases).
 These collections and services are a valuable resource for students and faculty so please make good use of them.
-If you have specific questions, connect with the music librarian Marc Stoeckle.
+If you have specific questions, connect with the Drama librarian Laura Reid.

 Integrated Arts Media Labs - The Integrated Arts Media Labs (IAML) are a dedicated digital arts education and production environment located on the 6th floor of the Art Building (AB), created specifically for students in Art, Dance, Drama, and Music.
 The IAML consists of the Main Lab (AB 659, 22 stations) and the Small Lab (AB 605, 10 stations).
 Each station is equipped with a Mac computer, MIDI keyboard, and a colour-calibrated display(s).
 It offers a full range of creative software, including video editing, 2D graphics and animation, 3D modeling and animation, CAD, music/audio sequencing, music notation, and interaction design and authoring.
 Equipment for short-term loan (e.g., audio recorder, DSLR) and printing services are also available for Art and SCPA students.
-For more information, contact the Technical Lead Anthony Reimer or visit the IAML web site.
+For more information, visit the IAML web site.